Idein/py-videocore/README.rst

 and so on) are available.

-PyVideoCore's QPU assembler is different from theirs in terms of that our assembly language is implemented as an **Internal DSL** of Python language.
+PyVideoCore's QPU assembler is different from theirs in terms of that its assembly language is implemented as an **Internal DSL** of Python language.
 This makes GPGPU programming on Raspberry Pi relatively easier in the sense that